 - 10. The Committee's first evidence session of this inquiry took place on 19 April, when it heard from three experts on energy policy with private sector and academic experience.
-You can read the Official Report of the meeting via this link.
-You can also view this written submission from the Food and Drink Federation Scotland. - 11.
-On 26 April, the Committee will hear from two panels of witnesses, as set out in the agenda for the meeting.
-The first panel will focus on the impact of rising prices on consumers.
-The second panel is a panel of energy producers and suppliers. - 12.
-The Committee will have one further evidence session in early May, when it hopes to hear from regulators and government representatives.
-It will publish the main findings arising from its report before the summer recess.
+You can read the Official Report of the meeting via this link. - 11.
+On 26 April, the Committee heard from two panels of witnesses.
+The first panel focussed on the impact of rising prices on consumers.
+The second panel included energy producers and suppliers.
+You can read the Official Report of this meeting via this link. - 12.
+On 10 May, the Committee will hear from Ofgem. - 13.
+At this meeting, the Committee will hear from Greg Hands, Minister for Energy, Clean Growth and Climate Change, UK Government.
+It will also hear from the Scottish Government at a future meeting. - 14.
+Written evidence the Committee has received is available at Annexe A.